cryptotyga/fhenix-wallet-guide/README.md

 If an update is available (indicated by a red dot on the gear icon), install it.
 Note: If you recently updated and then the problem started, perform the Factory Reset mentioned in step 1 again.
 Since you use your speaker outdoors or in varied environments, debris can easily get into the USB-C port.
+Use compressed air or a wooden toothpick (be very gentle) to check for lint or dust inside the port.